jmarkhei/BreathfreshCOVIDair/README.md

 To test my null hypothesis I chose to perform a students T-test.
 This is an appropriate test to measure if there is a difference between two populations following a normal distribution with a known mean and standard deviation.
 For the T-test the historic dataframe was whittled down to the 2019 values and mapped to the selected 58 metro areas.
 For this I had to make a relational dictionary as the historic data listed the CBSA's differently than the 2020 data.
 Using the power of scipy stats, I looped through the dataframe grouped by CBSA and year, comparing their mean AQI in 2019 to 2020.

 The tables below were split into three parts for ease of viewing.
 Values for each CBSA are mean AQI per year, Standard deviation, the t-statistic, p_value, and a value of 1 in the null_rejection column indicates we can reject the null hypothesis; 0 we cannot.
-An alpha value of 0.05 wad adopted per convention.
+An alpha value of 0.05 was adopted per convention.

 ![](img/dfpart1.png)
 ![](img/dfpart2.png)